-Giallo Point and his grimy delivery: enter the man.
+Giallo Point and his grimy delivery: enter the man from Crate Divizion.

-Among his fluent output, we can for sure mention the Beats for Drama series, numerous collabos with the most revered underground emcees (you name it), and so on.
+Among his fluent output, we can for sure mention the Beats for Drama series, the opening act to numerous collabos with the most revered underground emcees of the past few years.

 That’s a good question, man!
 Well, I think it was like around a year or so ago, on the whole, SoundCloud thing, connecting with dudes.
 It was actually a connection I made with New York crew BPM 718 (Elijah Miguel, Doc Ahk & Jay Drilla).